andrewrk/node-yawl/README.md

 ## Roadmap

- * client ws should error if server disobeys protocol
  * close() should work differently depending on client or server
  * sendStream: send as unfragmented if length is present
  * when client tries to send message if there is a stream ongoing, it queues